-One of the most exciting, exhilarating, and expensive endeavors of fourth year is the interview trail, in which aspiring residents will visit countless programs across the country in order to demonstrate their merit as a potential incoming intern.
-The interview is not only a chance to demonstrate that you are in fact as good as or better than your paper application, but also an opportunity to determine fit – do you fit in with the program and does the program’s philosophy fit your aspirations?
+One of the most exciting, exhilarating, and expensive endeavors of your fourth year of medical school is the interview trail, in which aspiring residents will visit countless programs across the country in order to demonstrate their merit as a potential incoming intern.
+The interview is not only a chance to demonstrate that you are in fact as good as or better than your paper application, but also an opportunity to determine fit: do you fit in with the program and does the program’s philosophy fit your aspirations?

 Out of all of the questions they may ask, one of the most important aspects of your residency interview follows the question: "What questions do you have for me?”